Master-Bobba/CS50W--Project2/README.txt

 DONE --> Listing Page: Clicking on a listing should take users to a page specific to that listing.
 On that page, users should be able to view all details about the listing, including the current price for the listing.

-    If the user is signed in, the user should be able to add the item to their “Watchlist.”
+    DONE --> If the user is signed in, the user should be able to add the item to their “Watchlist.”
 If the item is already on the watchlist, the user should be able to remove it.

     DONE --> If the user is signed in, the user should be able to bid on the item.
 The bid must be at least as large as the starting bid,